COMMONWEALTH PARTY

 (Candidate's Age at End of Term - 20 Years Age) X 40%

-{{Bounded somewhere 14-16 for the latter ages.}}
+{{Bounded somewhere 14-16 for the latter & beyond ages.}}

 HOW TO USE TABLE: Determine the potential candidate's age by the end of the term to be sought.
 If their total years in all public offices held up to that point will be greater than the limit in the table, then candidate is not eligible to run for that office yet or not at all if beyond the highest & final declared limit.

 EXAMPLES: Candidate A with no prior public office experience wishes to run for Senate.
-They would be sworn in at 30 years old - the earliest age one can be affirmed to the Senate.
+They would just happen to be sworn in at 30 years old - the earliest age one can be affirmed to the Senate.
 Since a Senate term lasts for six years, we look at the age of 36 when candidate A will finish the term.
 The table gives 6.4 years as the maximum aggregate public office time allowable.
 Candidate A can run for the seat since at the end of the Senate term candidate A accrues only 6 total years in public office which is less than 6.4 years.

 Candidate B wishes to run for the House.
-They have already served 1 year in public office which was completed prior to the required two-year fallow period.
+They have already served 1 year in public office which was completed prior to the required two-year fallow period before an initial House term.
 Candidate B wants to attain office at the age of 25, the earliest one can occupy a House seat.
 At the end of the two-year House term candidate B will be 27 years old and have acquired 3 years total public office time.
 According to the table the maximum total public office time that can have been served is 2.8 years.
 Because 3 years public office experience held by candidate B would be greater than the 2.8 years allowable, candidate B will have to wait to run for the House despite fulfilling age, term limit and fallow specifications.

 * State legislatures will complete 10-year cycle determination or reviews of such upon result of Census.
 Those reviews are performed via a cumulative and/or reunion manner of all the intervening state legislature incarnations up to and including the current Census legislature.